Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 	<tr> <td>Eye color</td> <td>Pale green</td> </tr>
 </tbody></table>

-Rúna was a settler, a herbologist, and a woodcarver.
-Once a week, after laundry day, she sets up her selling-stand and sells any carvings she has made for sale.
+Rúna was a settler and herbologist.
+She is now a merchant, selling wooden carvings once a week and doing commissions.

 ## Appearance
 Rúna is a young woman with long and wavy light-brunette hair, almond-shaped and wide-set green eyes, freckles that were faded from age, and thin lips that are lightly curved.
 When relaxed, she carries a soft yet distant expression on her face.
 She has a curvaceous yet athletic figure, and her height is 5'3".